mohan-chinnappan-n/cli-dx/notification.md

 # Notification notes
-- How I can send a notification to a Salesforce User - using bell icon
+- Question: How I can send a notification to a Salesforce User - using bell icon?

 ## Create a custom notification type
 ![custom notification type](img/custom-note-create-1.png )